Photograph of field of sunflowers by Gina Marraccini

 Milly’s Mercantile

-We’ve curated a delicious collection of local farm goods, pantry staples and handcrafted products, Camina bread, Real Pie Company frozen pot pies, homemade soup by the quart from our Farmstand Kitchen and beautiful floral wreaths.
+We’ve curated a delicious collection of local farm goods, pantry staples and handcrafted products, Camina bread, Real Pie Company pies, homemade soup by the quart from our Farmstand Kitchen.
 We are proud to feature the creations of local artisans.
 Check out the local, unique artisan products and practical gifts we offer in Milly’s Mercantile.
 Open 8:30 am-1pm.

 Phoebe’s Tea & Snack Bar

 Named after a beloved cow, Phoebe’s Tea & Snack Bar is a micro business created to provide on-the-job training for our teen empowerment program.
 We serve Pachamama organic coffee, organic tea blends, chai, hot spiced cider, cold beverages, healthy snacks and delicious baked goods from Real Pie Co., Camina, Old Soul Co. and our very own Farmhouse Kitchen.
 The Stop by on your next bike ride, hike or farm visit.
 Local musicians perform each week.
 Opens at 8:30 am.
-Enjoy a Green Plate Special featuring our delicious soup, salad and Camina bread weekly.
+Enjoy Brunch from the Farmhouse Kitchen.
+Served 9am-1pm.
+Seasonal Menu.

 Greenhouse Garden Shop & Fruit Tree Nursery

-Cool season seedlings are making their return to our greenhouse.
-Shop in person at our Greenhouse Garden Shop & Fruit Tree Nursery Saturday mornings from 8am – 1pm or visit our online marketplace to stock up on fall crops, herbs, fruit trees, compost, potting soil and garden goods.
+Spring and summer seedlings are making their return to our greenhouse.
+Shop in person at our Greenhouse Garden Shop & Fruit Tree Nursery Saturday mornings from 8am – 1pm March 29 – May 3 or visit our online marketplace to stock up on spring crops, herbs, fruit trees, compost, potting soil and garden goods.

 Regenerative agriculture provides answers to the soil crisis, the hunger crisis, the health crisis and the climate crisis and the crisis of democracy